 I later became a fashion wholeseller for several years selling to (very often) the same customers I modelled for with shops from the UK, Scotland and Ireland- so I have experience on both sides of the fence as both model and seller”.

 Taking what she learnt from her time as a model and a seller – information regarding trends and fittings, for instance, Rachel developed her knowledge and established herself as an image consultant – the likes of Cosmo and Glamour bombard us with articles about finding styles for your figure, but who is really that typical pear shape?
 Who can say for certain that they’re petite and curvy?
 Or tall and skinny?
 Perhaps the likes of Kim Kardashian and Erin Heatherton, but the rest of us are an amalgamation of all these shapes that magazines like to use to categorize women.

 And so sometimes we need a helping hand from a real human being, who can take a good look at our shape and personality and suggest clothes to bring out the best in us.
 Rachel works as a personal shopper, which means you can meet up at Marienplatz for a coffee, chat about what you like to wear, what you’d love to be able to wear but don’t feel confident enough to try, and what you want to achieve from your session with someone who has that know-how when it comes to dressing well.

-If you want to learn more about Rachel’s workshops and events, or if you want to speak to her regarding a personal shopping consultation, you can contact her via LinkedIn or you can send me a quick email and I’ll put you in touch.
+If you want to learn more about Rachel’s workshops and events, or if you want to speak to her regarding a personal shopping consultation, you can contact her through her website.